MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 # [PowerShell only](#tab/powershell-only)

-1. Run the Set-AIPScannerContentScanJob cmdlet to update your content scan job to set your scheduling to always and enforce your sensitivity policy.
+1. Run the [Set-AIPScannerContentScanJob](/powershell/module/azureinformationprotection/set-aipscannercontentscanjob) cmdlet to update your content scan job to set your scheduling to always and enforce your sensitivity policy.

     ```powershell
     Set-AIPScannerContentScanJob -Schedule Always -Enforce On
     ```

     > [!TIP]
     > You may want to change other settings on this pane, such as whether file attributes are changed and whether the scanner can relabel files.
-For more information about the settings available, see <x>.
+For more information about the settings available, see the full [PowerShell documentation](/powershell/module/azureinformationprotection/set-aipscannercontentscanjob).

-1. Start your scan by running:
+1. Run the [Start-AIPScan]((/powershell/module/azureinformationprotection/start-aipscan) cmdlet to run your content scan job:

     ```PowerShell
     Start-AIPScan